tottyn/bootEd/README.md

 ```
 ## The percentile bootstrap interval for the mean is: (2.902389, 3.096528).
 ##
-## If it is reasonable to assume that the shifted sampling distribution of the
+## Assumptions: the shifted sampling distribution of the statistic of interest is symmetric
-## statistic of interest is symmetric and does not depend on any unknown parameters,
-## such as the underlying population variance, then this method can be used.
+## and it does not depend on any unknown parameters, such as the underlying population variance.
 ```

-The bootstrap distribution is symmetric, which makes the assumption about symmetry in the shifted sampling distribution reasonable.
-Moreover, because our sample size is large, the Central Limit Theorem (CLT) indicates that the sampling distribution of the sample mean will be approximately bell-shaped (i.e. symmetric).
+The bootstrap distribution is itself symmetric, but the assumption pertains to the shifted sampling distribution, which we are estimating.
+Since our sample size is large, the Central Limit Theorem (CLT) indicates that the sampling distribution of the sample mean will be approximately bell-shaped (i.e. symmetric).
 However, the CLT also implies that its variance will depend on the variance of the underlying population, an unknown parameter.
-There may be some differences in the spread of the shifted sampling distributions when the samples come from different populations.
-However, since the sample size is large, these differences will likely be small (see the article for an example).
-Therefore, the second assumption behind this interval is reasonable to an extent and the bootstrap distribution can be expected to roughly approximate the sampling distribution.
+Therefore, there will be some differences in the spread of the shifted sampling distributions when the samples come from populations with different variances.
+However, since the sample size is large, these differences will likely be small (see [the article](http://arxiv.org/abs/2112.07737) for more details).
+Therefore, the shifted bootstrap distribution can be expected to approximate the shifted sampling distribution moderately well.

-Each of the functions in the package returns the desired interval, its assumptions, and plots to check those assumptions.
+Each of the functions in the package returns the desired interval, a prompt about its assumptions, and plots for visualizing the bootstrap distribution.
+By including the prompt, a discussion about how reasonable the assumptions are is elicited and students can learn to consider the assumptions of these methods before applying them.
+It is important to discuss these assumptions because there are non-trivial differences in the performance of these methods when their assumptions are or are not reasonable.

 These functions can also be used to perform simulations.
 See `examples.Rmd` for more examples and `breaking_assumptions.Rmd` for the code used to generate the results in the article.

-By including the above prompt, this discussion about how reasonable the assumptions are is elicited and students can learn to consider the assumptions of these methods before applying them.
-It is important to discuss these assumptions because of the differences in the performance of these methods when they are or are not reasonable.
-Our article give more information on these differences and, in general, the importance of discussing these assumptions.

 # Contributing